AElfProject/aelf-docs/docs/resources/whitepaper-2/09/index.md

 2. State Transition: Collaborates with the Executor to process transactions and update the state.

 3. Trustworthy Finality: Once the Sequencer adds a transaction to the state, it shares this information with other nodes, making the transaction final.
-Other nodes need to trust that the transaction has been added to the state until they receive data availability (DA) and validity (ZKP) confirmations, as detailed in the **aelf ZK-Rollup Transactions section below (Pre-validated State - Committed State - Verified State).**
+Other nodes need to trust that the transaction has been added to the state until they receive data availability (DA) and validity (ZKP) confirmations, as detailed below in the **Transaction Journey on aelf ZK-Rollup section below.**

 #### Aggregator